PhotoVision/PhotoVision.github.io/_pv-markup/common-questions.md

 Every roll of film is scanned by hand on the renowned Fuji Frontier SP3000 or our state-of-the-art Noritsu S-1800.
 Both are excellent tools to help you reach your vision.
 You may choose between either on your [online]({{ site.baseurl }}/order-work) or [printed]({{site.baseurl}}/images/PhotoVision-Film-Order-Form.pdf){: target="_blank"} order form. *Keep in mind, you may only choose one scanner per order*.

 ## How do I receive my scans?
-Once your scans are complete, we will send you an email with a link to view and download your scans via [Box](http://box.com){: target="_blank"}, a simple online file sharing system that keeps all your orders organized in your own folder, free of charge.
+Once your scans are complete, we will send you an email with a link to view and download your scans via [Box](http://box.com){: target="_blank"}, a simple online file sharing system that keeps all your orders organized by session name in your own folder, free of charge.

 ## How large are your scans?
 Resolution matters.
 That's why our normal scans give you the freedom to print stunning 20x24s straight away, while our large scans can easily grace a billboard.